History of Honduras: Restoration of order (1925–1931)

+Diplomtic visit of US president Herbert Hoover to the port of Amapala in 1928.

+ecause conflicts between these companies had frequently led to support for rival groups in Honduran politics, had produced a border controversy with Guatemala, and may have even contributed to revolutionary disturbances, this merger seemed to promise greater domestic tranquility.
+The prospect for tranquility was further advanced in 1931 when Ferrera and his insurgents were killed, while leading one last unsuccessful effort to overthrow the government, after government troops discovered their hiding place in Chamelecon.

 Many of Mejía Colindres's hopes, however, were dashed with the onset of the Great Depression.
 Banana exports peaked in 1930, then declined rapidly.
 Thousands of workers were laid off, and the wages of those remaining on the job were reduced, as were the prices paid to independent banana producers by the giant fruit companies.
 Strikes and other labor disturbances began to break out in response to these conditions, but most were quickly suppressed with the aid of government troops.
 As the depression deepened, the government's financial situation deteriorated; in 1931 Mejía Colindres was forced to borrow US$250,000 from the fruit companies to ensure that the army would continue to be paid.